Pharmacy Council - Te Pou Whakamana Kaimatu o Aotearoa

 Practising pharmacists are qualified and registered

 A practising pharmacist in New Zealand is qualified, registered, and competent in their area of practice.
-A pharmacist’s annual practising certificate symbolises that:
+A pharmacist’s annual practising certificate means that:

 • they hold a qualification that has been approved by the Pharmacy Council